fideus-labs/ome-ngff-scientific-ai/README.md

 Key features:
 - "Describes your multiscale structure in detail"
 - "Generates scripts for reproducibility"
+- "We are TRANSFERRING some of the BURDEN of REPRODUCIBILITY from a busy postdoc to the AI agent"
 - "Validates outputs before you share"

 Quick check: